Health Sciences Background Check FAQs

 What if I have a charge or charges on my criminal background check?

-A student who believes a criminal background check report contains false or inaccurate information should contact CastleBranch Customer Service (1-888-914-7279 or [email protected]) as soon as possible, and notify the Health Sciences Clinical Compliance Administrator.
+A student who believes a criminal background check report contains false or inaccurate information should contact CastleBranch Customer Service at 888-914-7279 or [email protected] and notify the Health Sciences clinical compliance administrator as soon as possible.

 Students may not communicate directly with clinical sites.
-In some cases, a site may agree to review a letter of explanation, letters of recommendation (up to two), or other material pertaining to the criminal background check if submitted by the given deadline.
+In some cases, a site may agree to review a letter of explanation, up to two letters of recommendation or other material pertaining to the criminal background check if submitted by the deadline.

 A student who is denied clinical placement cannot complete the required clinical component of the program and will be dismissed from the program.

-Wake Tech may accept an existing criminal background check report if 1) it was conducted with CastleBranch for Wake Tech, and 2) if it is less than 6 months old.
-Typically a background check re-check will be required.
+Wake Tech may accept an existing criminal background check report if it was conducted with CastleBranch for Wake Tech and it is less than 6 months old.
+Typically, a background check re-check will be required.